stanleygomes/daily-bread-api/README.md

    ```

 3. **Environment Variables**
-   Set up the necessary environment variables for the Hugging Face API and email service.
+   Set up the necessary environment variables.
 You can create a `.env` file in the root directory with the following variables, following the `.env.template` file.

 4. **Run the Application Locally**
    You can test the API locally using Vercel CLI: